toddgoates/cybertaxi/README.md

 7. Collect orange Super Boost pickups when they appear to bank a one-minute unlimited boost item.
 8. Watch for blue-star special fares that unlock every `350` credits earned.
 9. After `4500` credits, watch out for fake passengers mixed into the normal pickup set.
+10. Once you reach `10000` credits, fares stop and the endgame sequence begins.

 Important rules: